kubernetes-sigs/aws-fsx-openzfs-csi-driver/docs/parameters.md

 To do this, the driver accepts **TWO** forms of storage classes: one for provisioning new file systems, and one for provisioning new volumes.
 A universal `ResourceType` parameter denotes which type of resource is being provisioned.

-The parameters that can be inputted to the storage class depends on the respective create and delete APIs.
+The parameters that can be inputted to the storage class depend on the respective create and delete APIs.
 Parameters under key `OpenZFSConfiguration` are flattened as top layer parameters.
 Parameter values should be in JSON format, excluding the CSI specific `ResourceType` parameter which is a plain string.
 Mistakes in parameters such as incorrect keys or values will produce errors.
-Delete parameters must include the suffix `OnDeletion` on the parameter name.
+Delete parameters must include the suffix `OnDeletion` in the parameter name.
 Some fields are populated by the CSI driver, and therefore should not be specified.

 ## File System Parameters